redfin/swift-style-guide/README.markdown

 ### URL String

-Declare Redfin's interal URL within it's corresponding data controller seperated by feature.
-For example, all RedfinNow related end-poitns should be added to `RedfinNowDataController`.
-For external urls, we should add the them to a single dedicated file.
+Declare internal URLs within their corresponding data controllers, separated by feature.
+For example, all URLs related to "Awesome Feature" endpoints should be added to `AwesomeFeatureDataController`.
+It is okay for external urls to be added to a single file dedicated to them.

 ### Protocol Conformance